hencou/esphome_components/README.md

 #### Setting up the ESP

 The goal here is to flash your ESP with the firmware.
 This should be done with ESPHome.
--Create a yaml file with the example provided.
+* Create a yaml file with the example provided.
--Import the "milight" directory by copying the files to the root directory of your ESPHome installation.
+* Import the "milight" directory by copying the files to the root directory of your ESPHome installation.
 (In my case "\config\esphome\")
--Deploy this to your devices.
+* Deploy this to your devices.

 #### Pair Bulbs